-FY2022/23 marks the first fiscal year that vanpool levels started to recover.
-Till then, the program essentially remained flat at 30 vanpools since dropping from a high of 80 vanpools in February 2020.
-After three years of experience of living with COVID-19, as well as the availability of vaccines and other effective safety measures in place, more employers have begun to transition employees back to their worksites.
-The FTA lifted the public transportation mask requirements in May 2022, and the commuting public has seemed more willing to transition back to their prior alternative commuting arrangements.
-RCTC is optimistic that the upcoming fiscal year will bring additional vanpools to the program and projects that by the end of FY 2023/24, VanClub ridership will reach pre-pandemic levels.
+During FY 2023/24, the program essentially remained flat at 35 vanpools since dropping from a high of 80 vanpools in February 2020.
+After four years of post COVID-19 recovery, more employers have maintained hybrid work schedules at their worksites.
+It seems that since the commuting public has returned to the workplace, these hybrid schedules have fostered more solo commuting arrangements.
+Leveraging the new regional rideshare database and enhanced employer engagement, RCTC is optimistic that the upcoming fiscal year will bring additional vanpools to the program so that by the end of FY 2024/25, VanClub ridership may increase by 67% over FY 2023/24.

 RCTC increased the monthly subsidy from \$400 to \$600, effective July 1, 2023, to help offset inflationary impacts that increased costs to individual vanpoolers by nearly 60% in the past five years and in order to help increase consideration for vanpooling as an alternative to driving alone.
-Additionally, RCTC's CAP, which has traditionally focused on large employers, will also engage more small/medium sized businesses which employ a significant base of commuters and will transition from an Inland Empire based rideshare database to a regional database in coordination with neighboring counties to capture more intercounty commuters.
+Additionally, RCTC's CAP, which has traditionally focused on large employers, will also engage more small/medium sized businesses which employ a significant base of commuters.
+In coordination with neighboring county rideshare programs, CAP transitioned from an Inland Empire based rideshare database to a regional database to capture more intercounty commuters.
 These efforts combined will help more vanpool opportunities emerge.
-Table 2.0 includes projections of the number of vanpools between FY 2023/24 to FY 2027/28.
+Table 2.0 includes projections of the number of vanpools between FY 2023/24 to FY 2028/29.

-Table 2.0: Projected No. of Active Vanpools, FY 2022/23 - 2027/28
+Table 2.0: Projected No. of Active Vanpools, FY 2023/24 - 2028/29

 Fiscal Year

-No. of 2022/23 2023/24 2024/25 2025/26 2026/27 2027/28
+No. of 2023/24 2024/25 2025/26 2026/27 2027/28 2028/29

-Vanpools 60 81 93 110 126 142
+Vanpools 40 80 105 130 154 166

-Figure 6 illustrates the projected growth in vanpool ridership (unlinked passenger trips) anticipated based on the projected grown in active vanpools.
+Figure 6 illustrates the projected growth in vanpool ridership (unlinked passenger trips) anticipated based on the projected growth in active vanpools.

-Figure 6: Projected Vanpool Ridership, FY 2022/23 - 2027/28
+Figure 6: Projected Vanpool Ridership, FY 2023/24 - 2028/29